Tender turkey meatballs

 Directions

-1. In a large bowl, combine your liquid with your crumbles.
+1. In a large bowl, combine your liquid with 1/2-3/4 cup of your crumbles.
 Let sit for a few minutes for the liquid to absorb.
 If it’s too dry, add more liquid; if there’s excess liquid, add more crumbles.
+You’re looking for a kinetic sand-type texture.

 2. Add ground turkey, garlic, salt.
 Stir with spoon or with hands, making sure ingredients are well incorporated.